 Files are created by a user and then can be added to a shared drive, at which point the shared drive becomes the owner.
-Put items that don’t need to belong to one person in a shared drive, and you can also add specific groups as members of the shared drive.
-Each shared drive can hold 400,000 items.
+Put items that don’t need to belong to one person in a shared drive.
+You can also add specific groups as members of the shared drive.

 If members leave your organization, the files in shared drives stay in place.
 Your team can keep sharing information, working anywhere, from any device.
 For more information, see What are shared drives?

 Inheritance is a critical concept for understanding file sharing in Drive and for successful migration.
 Files inherit the sharing controls of folders they’re in.
 So, you should usually apply permissions to folders before adding files.